About

 Who We Are

-The Unitarian Universalist Church of Roanoke (UUCR) has been a center of progressive faith in the Roanoke Valley for over 50 years.
+The Unitarian Universalist Church of Roanoke (UUCR) has been a center of progressive faith in the Roanoke Valley for more than 70 years.
 The members strive to practice their faith by being a force for good in the world.

 UUCR is a growing congregation.
 We are a diverse group representing different age groups, ethnic and religious backgrounds, and sexual orientations.
 Singles, couples, and families have found a place where they can share common values and interests and find lifelong friendships.